 Don’t worry though, we explain everything in this post to help you save time and make the most of your budget, whatever that may be.

 If you are visiting Europe on a longer trip, this guide to 3 days in Rome fits in perfectly with our 2 week Europe itinerary, which you might also want to check out for some ideas and advice on travelling in Europe.
+We also have a 10 day Italy itinerary to help you plan further adventures in Italy.

 Now, let’s get started with our guide to the best things to do in Rome in 3 days.